nathiegi/Repo1/holyday/version-1-2/user-manual-v-1-2.md

 	- Supervisor(s) of the requester.
 	- Users authorized to manage permissions.

 In addition, if the reques had been approved, the corresponding update is performed Kardex affected.

+## 3.3.
+ADMINISTRATOR ROLE